th-nuernberg/crisis-facts-summaries/README.md

 the quality of the created summary and the runtime.
 Additionaly, it shows in a diagramme at which time the texts of the corpus were created.

 ## Installation
-Before running files, install python 3 and install all needed packages with the following commands:
+Before running files without docker and webapplication, install python 3 and install all needed packages with the following commands:

 pip install flask
 pip install flask-cors